 In the event of oversubscription, Viking Academy Trust will manage Chilton Primary School's admissions and oversubscription criteria as set out in the policy.
-Where the number of applications is greater than the published admission number, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order:
+Where the number of applications is greater than the published admission number, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order (before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
+As a result of this, the published admissions number will be reduced accordingly):